anmolpal1999/Python-Data-Structure/README.md

 Bad programmers worry about the code.
 Good programmers worry about the data structures and their relationships - Linus Torvalds

-I am neither of them plus single as well :P
+I wangt to be a good programmer but I am single :P